wassimcodes/vectors-ball-collision/README.md

 ### Removing Vectors

-You can remove vectors by pressing on them or using the **Backspace** key.
-This allows for dynamic interactions with the vectors in the scene.
+You can remove vectors by pressing on them and using the **Backspace** key.

 ### Vector Operations

-When you press two vectors, you’ll see the following results:
+When you press two vectors, you’ll see the following results printed in your console:

 * The **sum** of the vectors.
 * Their **dot product**.